 Retail food baskets

 Once the contents of the fresh fruit and fresh vegetables retail food baskets are specified, ERS uses conversion factors to estimate the contents of their corresponding agricultural baskets.
 For each food in a retail basket, conversion factors inflate the retail quantity by the amount necessary to compensate for waste and shrinkage that occurs as goods are prepared for retail sales.
-For example, the market basket for fresh vegetables contains 21.11 pounds of carrots, and ERS estimates that farmers must supply 1.031 pounds of carrots for every 1 pound supplied by marketers at retail.
-Some carrots may spoil and, perhaps, others may need trimming.
+For example, the market basket for fresh vegetables contains 10.43 pounds of iceberg lettuce, and ERS estimates that farmers must supply 1.075 pounds of iceberg lettuce for every 1 pound supplied by marketers at retail.
+Some lettuce may spoil and, perhaps, other lettuce may need trimming.

 |Vegetable||Retail quantity||Farm quantity|